Assessment of the variational quantum eigensolver: application to the Heisenberg model: Theory

 The implementation of the ansatz is best understood through an example.
 Consider the four-qubit circuit shown in Fig.~\ref{fig1}, implementing the XY-ansatz for the $N=4$ isotropic Heisenberg ring (see Eq.~(\ref{eq4:ham1})).
 There are $12$ parameters in total, and Fig.~\ref{fig1} shows the implementation of the first three.
 After the initial state preparation, gates are applied to construct the unitary operators.
 The circuit in the rectangular solid box corresponds to the implementation of the $\exp(-i\theta_{43}^{yx} \sigma^z \cdot \sigma^z)$ operator having a variational parameter $ \theta_{43}^{yx}$.
 The terms containing $\sigma^x$ and $ \sigma^y$ are implemented by changing to the appropriate basis.
 The rectangular dashed box highlights the implementation of the third term in the ansatz, given by $\exp(-i \theta_{32}^{yx} \sigma^y_3 \cdot \sigma^x_2 \cdot \sigma^z_4)$.
 Although the results for the special case of four qubits can be achieved using an even smaller subset of terms in the XY-ansatz operators containing only five parameters, for consistency and completeness, the twelve parameters are used for all the cases.
 The simulation for this example using Qiskit and JUQCS gives the energy $-8.0$, which is also the theoretical value obtained by exact diagonalization.
 The final state also has a $100\%$ overlap with the ground state.
 The corresponding z- and total-magnetization were both zero, as required.

-For the classical part of the VQE, we use the sequential least squares quadratic programming (SLSQP) \cite{Kraft} optimizer in the SciPy package \cite{scipy}.
-The cost of gradient computation for the optimizer is included in the total energy evaluations.
+For the classical optimisation part of the VQE, we use the sequential least squares quadratic programming (SLSQP) \cite{Kraft} optimizer in the SciPy package \cite{scipy}.
+SLSQP is a quasi-Newton gradient based algorithm.
+When using an ideal simulator, the gradients are computed numerically using the cost-effective forward differences formula.
+The calculation of the energy for given values of the parameters involves the quantum subroutine of VQE.
+Once the energies are obtained, the calculation of the gradient is done on the classical computer.
+Calculation of gradient and the next iterate is not a hard problem and classical computers can be used.
+It is the calculation of the energy for which quantum resources will be required.
+In our work, the cost of gradient computation for the optimizer is included in the total energy evaluations.
 For comparison, we also use a gradient-free optimizer called constrained optimization by linear approximation (COBYLA) \cite{scipy, Powell1994, Powell2007}.